RPGroup-PBoC/rnaseq_barcode/code/processing/README.md

 experiments, the code used to process and transform the data, and when indicated the output of any processing functions.

+# Sequencing data
+The following steps are taken to transform raw `fastq` files into tidy data formants that can be easily handled in Python for further analysis.

 ## Sequencing demultiplexing

 All scripts named `demultiplex_seq.py` split `fastq` files given a